11 Best Tea Books Every Tea Lover Needs In Their Tea Book Collection

 9. Best Tea Inspired Colouring Book: Elegant Tea Party Colouring Book

 This is probably not the typical book on tea that you were expecting to add to your tea books collection.
 But, a colouring book is a book nonetheless!
-I mean, is there anything better than sitting down with a cup of tea, clearing your mind, and just colouring for the fun of it?
+And I mean, is there anything better than sitting down with a cup of tea, clearing your mind, and just colouring for the fun of it?

 You’re right, there is something better – a totally tea themed colouring book!
 And that’s exactly what Elegant Tea Party Colouring Book is!